rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 #### The Sidebar Menu options

 There are three Sidebar menu options that are contingent upon the properties of a task.
+It is sufficient as long as one of the tasks satisfies one of the prerequisites.

 - *Snapshot*: this option is exclusively available for snapshot tasks
 - *Restore*: this option is only available for synchronize- and snapshot tasks where *the destination* is located on a *remote server*